bendalab/thunderfish/docs/thunderfish.md

 27. `n` Number of EODs used for computing the averaged EOD waveform.
 28. `peakfreq` Frequency at the peak energy of the single pulse spectrum in Hertz.
 29. `peakenergy` Peak energy of the single pulse spectrum.
+20. `troughfreq` Frequency at trough before peak in Hertz.
+31. `troughenergy` Energy of trough before peak in x^2 s/Hz.
-30. `energyatt5` Attenuation of average energy below 5 Hz relative to peak energy in decibel.
+32. `energyatt5` Attenuation of average energy below 5 Hz relative to peak energy in decibel.
-31. `energyatt50` Attenuation of average energy below 50 Hz relative to peak energy in decibel.
+33. `energyatt50` Attenuation of average energy below 50 Hz relative to peak energy in decibel.
-32. `lowcutoff` Frequency at which the energy reached half of the peak energy relative to the DC energy in Hertz.
+34. `lowcutoff` Frequency at which the energy reached half of the peak energy relative to the DC energy in Hertz.
-33. `high_cutoff`: 3dB roll-off frequency in Hertz.
+35. `high_cutoff`: 3dB roll-off frequency in Hertz.

 ### RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT